Pamela Jones, MA

 Launder clothing and bed sheets on a regular basis.
 Wash gym and athletic clothes after each wear.
 Wash towels after each use.

-Avoid contact with other people’s wounds and materials contaminated by wounds.
+Avoid contact with other people’s wounds and materials used to cover or treat wounds.

 Shower right after sports activities.
 Use soap and water.

-Avoid playing in athletic games if you have an open wound that appears infected.
+Avoid group sports if you have an open wound that appears infected.

 Centers for Disease Control and Prevention